PROJECT ADVISOR BIOGRAPHIES

 Yannis Toussulis, PhD

 Yannis is a writer, researcher, lecturer, and seminar presenter whose doctoral studies focused on the application of phenomenological and hermeneutical research to consciousness studies.
-In addition to co-directing the Consciousness Program in Graduate Psychology at Antioch University/West for several years, he served as an adjunct professor in intercultural and political psychology at the Middlebury Institute of International Studies for over a decade.
+In addition to co-directing the Consciousness Program in Graduate Psychology at Antioch University/West for several years, he served as an adjunct professor in intercultural and political psychology at the Middlebury Institute of International Studies for more than a decade.
 Yannis has lectured and presented seminars at institutions as diverse as Esalen Institute, The Egyptian Scientific Society (Cairo), the Global Majority, and the UNDP.
 His book, Sufism and the Way of Blame (Quest Books, 2011) won the Independent Books Publisher’s Gold Award in Religion in 2012.
 As a traditionally authorized teacher of Sufism, he currently serves as the spiritual director of Itlaq Foundation.

 Maya is a multiplatform producer, Culture Hacker and emerging technology aficionado who applies the power of transmedia to world-changing ideas.
-She brings a wealth of experience from different media silos: visual effects, film, production, gaming, startups, product management and brand narrative.
-She has worked with big feature films and on game cinematics such as “Ghostbusters” and “Star-Trek online” for companies such as Ubisoft, EA, Vivendi and Activision.
-She has also worked in product development for companies such as the Chopra Center, Harpo Productions and Salesforce.com.
+She brings a wealth of experience from different media silos: visual effects, film, production, gaming, startups, product management, and brand narrative.
+She has worked with big feature films and on game cinematics such as “Ghostbusters” and “Star-Trek online” for companies such as Ubisoft, EA, Vivendi, and Activision.
+She has also worked in product development for companies such as the Chopra Center, Harpo Productions, and Salesforce.com.